Site Overlay

 What do Hematology & Oncology Pediatricians do?

-Pediatric hematology and oncology physicians diagnose and treat childhood blood disorders and cancers, such as leukemia, lymphoma, sickle cell disease, and anemia.
+Pediatric hematology-oncology physicians diagnose and treat childhood blood disorders and cancers, such as leukemia, lymphoma, sickle cell disease, and anemia.

-They provide comprehensive care, which includes developing tailored treatment plans using methods like chemotherapy or immunotherapy, managing side effects, and coordinating with a multidisciplinary team of specialists to support the child and their family.
+They provide comprehensive care, including developing tailored treatment plans using methods such as chemotherapy or immunotherapy, managing side effects, and coordinating with a multidisciplinary team of specialists to support the child and their family.

 What they do